tepoltlab/RhithroLoxo_DE/README.md

 This analysis was performed with ease of reproducibility in mind, both for my own sake in organizing the steps of the pipeline and for those interested in understanding the nuts and bolts or even replicating the results independently.
 That being said, there are some steps that may be influences by idiosyncracies of the configuration of the Poseidon HPC, specific versions of software, or release dates of reference sequence databases.

+### Overview of steps

-### How to execute Snakemake pipeline
+### Executing the `Snakemake` pipeline

-### How to analyses in R within a jupyter notebook on interactive node
+### Running `DESeq2` and `WCGNA`  from within a jupyter notebook on HPC compute node

 Running the downstream differential expression and associated analyses interactively is great for fine-tuning code and exploring the data.
 As such, I chose to perform this analysis from within jupyter notebooks instead of writing .R scripts to be executed within the Snakemake pipeline.
-DESeq2 is performed in a notebook  called `DESeq2_RhithroLoxo.ipynb`, WGCNA analysis in `WGCNA.ipynb`, and `GO_MWU` in `GO_MWU.ipynb`.
-They all can be found in the `jupyter_notebooks/` directory within this repo.
+DESeq2 is performed in a notebook  called `DESeq2_RhithroLoxo.ipynb` and WGCNA in `WGCNA.ipynb`.
+These can be found in the `jupyter_notebooks/` directory within this repo.
 To harness the computational power of Poseidon (more RAM, multithreading, etc.), I launched the jupyter notebooks from within an interactive session on a compute node, instead of from one of the two login nodes.
 All of the notebooks operate within the `deseq2` conda environment in the `envs/` directory.
 Big thanks to Harriet Alexander for providing the instructions for this on her [blog](https://alexanderlabwhoi.github.io/post/2019-03-08_jpn_slurm/).

-#### `DESeq2` and `WCGNA`

 From within the main directory, lauch an interactive session on a compute node and activate the `deseq2` environment.
 (If you haven't already, use the `deseq2.yaml` file provided in `envs/` directory for creating the deseq2 conda environment within your home directory on the cluster, i.e.`conda env create -f envs/deseq2.yaml`.)